danbrakeley/dog/README.md

    - builds cmd/example, writing the output to `local/example[.exe]`.
 4. Run `local/example[.exe]`, then point a web browser at `localhost:8080`

 I've also been playing with [Air](https://github.com/cosmtrek/air) for hot-reloading.
-I create [my own fork/branch](https://github.com/danbrakeley/air/tree/brakeley) to pull in a fix and add a [quick install script](https://github.com/danbrakeley/air/blob/brakeley/brakeley-install.sh).
+I created [my own fork/branch](https://github.com/danbrakeley/air/tree/brakeley) to pull in an unmerged PR, and added a [quick install script](https://github.com/danbrakeley/air/blob/brakeley/brakeley-install.sh).

 ## TODO